Date/Time: February, 20th (Thu), 2020, 17:00–19:00 (Open from 16:30)

 Mini-lecture 7 “Your Behavior and Mind Can Be Changed by Your Appearance!?
 The Proteus Effect Caused by VR Avatars” Speaker: Keigo Matsumoto (Graduate School of Information Science and Technology)

-Based on what they learned in the program, the UTokyo FFP alumni will explain interesting topics in plain words to the audience who are unfamiliar with the fields.
+Based on what they learned in the program, the UTokyo FFP alumni will explain interesting topics in plain words to those unfamiliar with the fields.

-You can experience new instructional methods which allow speakers and audience to discuss with each other.
+You can experience a new instructional method that allows speakers and the audience to discuss with each other.

 This time, seven alumni who achieved excellent results in the microteaching session in FFP will deliver mini-lectures.

 This program will be filmed and photographed to be published on the website “UTokyo TV” run by the University of Tokyo.
 We appreciate your understanding on this matter.
 We would also like to ask for your cooperation and consent to allow us to use the photos and videos for the purposes of publicity and promotion of Mini-lecture Programs and the University of Tokyo Library System.

 Please let us know in advance if you need any assistance accessing the venue due to disabilities.

 For applications and details, please click the following link: https://www.lib.u-tokyo.ac.jp/ja/library/general/event/20200131

 We kindly ask for the following cooperation regarding the preventive measures against COVID-19: